richard-vh/CDE_123_HandsOnLab/step_by_step_guides/english/02-development.md

   user001
 ```

-Wait for the application to run and validate results in the terminal.
+Wait for the application to run and validate the results in the terminal.

 ![alt text](../../img/cde-spark-submit.png)

+In CDE under **Job Runs** you should be able to see the same job that has run and be able to access the logs for the job as well.

 ![alt text](../../img/cli-submit.png)